fuglycodelord420/openbw/README.md

 libopenbw_core - a header only library with the core game logic and networking

-libopenbw_ui - static library fot rendering and GUI
+libopenbw_ui - static library for rendering and GUI

 replay_viewer - example project for viewing game replays using the above libraries